[Opinion] Italy should capitalise on Brexit

 Italy, it is often said, has punched below its weight in the world of politics for a long time.

-Even with its economic problems, Italy remains the eigth largest economy in the world.
+Even with its economic problems, Italy remains the eighth largest economy in the world.
 It was the fifth not too long ago.

 Join EUobserver today